 Now that there are newer models on the market, however, you might be curious about how much your used iPhone SE worth could be.
 Aside from which version you have, your 1st- or 2nd-generation iPhone SE’s resale value depends on a number of things, including:

-|•||Condition – Cosmetic issues such as cracks will cost you (scratches could lower your trade-in by an average of 23%), as will functional damage.|
+|•||Condition – Cosmetic issues such as cracks will cost you (scratches could lower your trade-in by an average of 23%), as will any sort of functional damage.|

-|•||Carrier – If your iPhone SE is locked to a specific network (Verizon being the exception since all Verizon phones are unlocked automatically 60 days after purchase), your resale value might drop up to 24-51% based on which carrier you have.|
+|•||Carrier – If your iPhone SE is locked to a specific network (Verizon being the exception, since all Verizon phones are unlocked automatically 60 days after purchase), your resale value might drop anywhere between 24-51%, based on which carrier you have.|

-|•||Payment – Choosing store credit over cash might earn you more money, though you’re limited on how to spend it.|
+|•||Payment – Choosing store credit over cash will earn you more money, though you’re limited on how to spend it.|

 |•||Storage size – More GBs equals a bigger payout.|

 All things considered, a used 2nd-generation (2020) iPhone SE with 256GB in good condition on the Verizon network is worth between $85 and $215.
 Meanwhile, the resale value for a 1st-generation (2016) iPhone SE with the 128GB falls between $16 and $43 – not too shabby for a four-year-old phone that started out at only $399.
 This, of course, depends on where you choose to trade in your device.